PetMonitor/pet-monitor-app/README.md

     - Set the desired breakpoints in VSCode.
     - In the app simulator open the developer console (Cmd + D) and hit Reload.
     - After you're done debugging remember to disconnect the debugger.

+### Troubleshooting

+- If icons show up as question marks:
+  > react-native link react-native-vector-icons

+- Getting error `fontFamily "material-community" is not a system font and has not been loaded through Font.loadAsync.`
+  > rm -rf ./node_modules/expo/node_modules/expo-font/